-Each proposal described herein, other than the election of directors, requires the affirmative vote of a majority of the shares of Common Stock present in person or represented by proxy and entitled to vote at the Meeting.
-Abstentions on any proposal submitted to the Stockholders, other than the election of directors, will be included in the number of votes cast on such proposal and, accordingly, will have the effect of a vote "AGAINST" such proposal.
-However, broker non-votes with respect to a proposal will not be included in the number of shares counted as being present for the purposes of voting on such proposed and, accordingly, will have the effect of reducing the number of votes required to approve the proposal.
+Each proposal described in this Proxy Statement, other than the election of directors, requires the affirmative vote of a majority of the outstanding shares of Common Stock present, in person or by proxy, and entitled to vote at the Meeting.
+Abstentions on any proposal submitted to the Stockholders, other than the election of directors, will be included in the number of votes cast on that proposal and, accordingly, will have the effect of a vote "AGAINST" the proposal.
+However, broker non-votes with respect to a proposal will not be included in the number of shares counted as being present for the purposes of voting on that proposal and, accordingly, will have the effect of reducing the number of affirmative votes required to approve the proposal.

-Of the shares of Common Stock outstanding on the Record Date, 4,601,458 (or approximately 34.9%) (the "Shares") were held in the name of Lite-On Semiconductor Corporation ("LSC"), formerly named Lite-On Power Semiconductor ("LPSC").
-See "General Information - Security Ownership of Certain Beneficial Owners and Management" and "Proposal One - Election of Directors - Certain Relationships and Related Transactions" for a discussion of the relationship between LPSC, LSC and the Company.
-An additional 96,318 shares (or approximately

-0.7%) were owned by directors and executive officers of the Company on the Record Date.
-LSC and each director and executive officer has informed the Company that they will vote "FOR" the election of the nominees to the Board of Directors identified herein, and "FOR" the appointment of Moss Adams LLP as the Company's independent auditors.
+Of the shares of Common Stock outstanding on the Record Date, 4,601,458 (or approximately 32.2%) (the "Shares") were held in the name of Lite-On Semiconductor Corporation ("LSC"), formerly named Lite-On Power Semiconductor ("LPSC").
+See "General Information - Security Ownership of Certain Beneficial Owners and Management" and "Proposal One - Election of Directors -Certain Relationships and Related Transactions" for a discussion of the relationship between LPSC, LSC and the Company.
+An additional 104,318 shares (or approximately 0.7%) were owned by directors and executive officers of the Company on the Record Date.
+LSC and each director and executive officer has informed the Company that they will vote "FOR" the election of the nominees to the Board of Directors identified herein, and "FOR" the appointment of Moss Adams LLP as the Company's independent registered public accounting firm.